yarenty/chatter/README.md

 # Chatter: An Agentic AI Chatbot with Memory

-Chatter is a Python-based agentic AI chatbot that leverages Ollama for language model interactions and Mem0 for conversational memory.
+Chatter is a Python-based agentic AI chatbot that leverages LangChain for orchestration, Ollama for language model interactions, and ChromaDB for conversational memory.

 ## Features

-- **Conversational Memory:** Utilizes Mem0 to store and recall past interactions, enabling more coherent and context-aware conversations.
+- **Conversational Memory:** Utilizes ChromaDB as a vector store with LangChain's `VectorStoreRetrieverMemory` to store and recall past interactions, enabling more coherent and context-aware conversations.
 - **Ollama Integration:** Connects with local or remote Ollama instances to use various large language models (defaulting to `llama3.2`).
 - **Modular Design:** Separated configuration, agent logic, and main application for easy extension and maintenance.
-- **Configurable Logging:** Set the logging level from the command line for easier debugging and development.

 ## Setup and Installation